DIRECTLab/carla-energy-consumption/README.md

     1. Start the CARLA server.
     2. Run `python unitracking.py`.

-- `agents/` is copied over from `PythonAPI/carla/agents/`.
-See [its README](agents/README.md).

 - `docs/` contains additional software documentation.

 - `input/` contains example input files for  [automatic_control.py](automatic_control.py), [unitracking.py](unitracking.py) and [multitracking.py](multitracking.py).
 See [its README](input/README.md) for input file documentation.

-- `navegation/` contains some functions for getting oriented to CARLA maps and wireless chargers.
-See [its README](navegation/README.md).
+- `navigation/` contains some functions for getting oriented to CARLA maps and wireless chargers.
+See [its README](navigation/README.md).

 - `tests/` has all of the unit tests for the project.
 See [its README](tests/README.md).

-- `trackers/` contains code for tracking vehicle energy consumption as well as many other statistics.
-It also contains [unitracking.py](trackers/unitracking.py) demonstrating its usage.
-See [its README](trackers/README.md).

 ## Requirements